bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Objects-in-Javascript-cc578a781e1d.md

 -   <span id="4575">Objects are defined by using curly braces `{}`</span>
 -   <span id="0c11">You can think of Objects as tables.</span>

-> _Fun Fact: Objects are affectionately known as POJO’s (Plain Old Javascript Objects)_
+> _Fun Fact: Objects are affectionately known as POJO's (Plain Old Javascript Objects)_

 **Setting Keys and Values**